 Man being a social animal usually prefers to belong to a group.
 Sometimes personal ideas may vary from that of the group.
-It is agreed that common teat suffers from group’s ideology.
-Many groups with fringe ideas force a common man to act in group’s interest as well as deprive him from his liberty.
+It is agreed that common man suffers from group’s ideology.
+Many groups with fringe ideas force a common man to act in group’s interest as well as deprive him of his liberty.

-Moreover, wars stemming from various ideology deprives a person from his liberty.
-In a recent case of Islamic State (101, few people with extreme ideology are killing innocent people on the name of religion.
+Moreover, wars stemming from various ideology deprives a person of his liberty.
+In a recent case of Islamic State , few people with extreme ideology are killing innocent people in the name of religion.
 People living in IS invaded areas have to act according to these people’s fringe ideologies where a common man who has nothing to do with it is being killed ruthlessly.
 Thus this argument in support of rubric is difficult to debunk.

-In a nutshell, wars of ideas compels a common man to act against his will as well as robs him from his freedom.
-Henceforth, general public have to pay a heavy price for groups ideology.
-As long as groups work in their self interest, this trend is unlikely to dissipate.
+In a nutshell, wars of ideas compel a common man to act against his will as well as robs him of his freedom.
+Henceforth, the general public has to pay a heavy price for groups ideology.
+As long as groups work in their self-interest, this trend is unlikely to dissipate.